 In other scenarios, if the delay is unreasonable, and the compensation for the damage is not adequate, then both the parties can sign a settlement agreement.
 By signing this agreement, the developer agrees to pay for all the damages suffered by the buyer.

-Obtaining a VP notice from your housing developer is no doubt an interesting part of the process of obtaining property of your own.
+Obtaining a Vacant Possession notice from your housing developer is no doubt an interesting part of the process of obtaining property of your own.
 The handover date for the property will be mentioned in your sales and purchase agreement.
 Once the date mentioned in the agreement is reached, the purchaser will be able to acquire the house.
 However, with the end of this date, the defect liability period begins.

 A Defect Liability Period is a 12 to 24 months’ period, in which you are given an opportunity to find any issues associated with the property and report them to your housing developers so that they can fix or repair them accordingly.
 There are a number of things that you can inspect during the given defect liability period.
 Here are some easy tips for you;